How to Cover Acne Scars with Makeup

 We’re in the midst of a revolution in foundation, and our skin is reaping the benefits.
 Not that long ago, foundation was a pretty simple premise: if it evened out skin tones and concealed imperfections by covering scars, acne, and other flaws, then it was doing its job.
 But this a new era of beauty, and acne scar makeup that can tackle skin issues while remaining undetectable is king.

 Even the most foundation-phobic among us may be swayed by formulas that provide complete coverage without feeling heavy or looking fake, for the ultimate “no makeup” makeup look.
-More than just camouflage makeup, these breakthrough foundations are amped-up to solve common complaints like acne and acne scars; fine lines and wrinkles; dullness, redness, and discoloration; unwanted shine; and large pores.
+More than just camouflage makeup, these breakthrough foundations are amped-up to solve common complaints like acne and acne scars; fine lines and wrinkles; dullness, redness, and discolouration; unwanted shine; and large pores.

 Today’s high-tech foundations go beyond the traditional liquid, cream, powder, mousse and tinted moisturizer forms without demanding pro-level makeup skills.
 In fact, it’s quite the opposite — these five new foundation formulas cover up scars for a flawless canvas, yet make application easier than ever.